monero-project/monero/README.md

 ## Using Tor

 > There is a new, still experimental, [integration with Tor](ANONYMITY_NETWORKS.md).
 The
-> feature allows connecting over IPv4 and Tor simulatenously - IPv4 is used for
+> feature allows connecting over IPv4 and Tor simultaneously - IPv4 is used for
 > relaying blocks and relaying transactions received by peers whereas Tor is
 > used solely for relaying transactions received over local RPC.
 This provides
 > privacy and better protection against surrounding node (sybil) attacks.